Help with rent and Council Tax

 To ensure you receive other relevant social security benefits and welfare services including the provision of accommodation, care, support, assistance including a grant or loan for the provision of goods or services, advice or counselling.

-The Welfare Reform Act 2012 also specifically allows us to share information with Council departments dealing with households eligible for support under the Troubled Families Programme, and with St Leger Homes of Doncaster and other social landlords such as Housing Associations for tenants affected by the under-occupation deduction.
+The Welfare Reform Act 2012 also specifically allows us to share information with Council departments dealing with households eligible for support under the Stronger Families Programme, and with St Leger Homes of Doncaster and other social landlords such as Housing Associations for tenants affected by the under-occupation deduction.

 We may check information you have provided, or information about you that someone else has provided, with other information held by us.